cantunca/cmpe58c/fall2022/README.md

 ## Announcements

-- Paper presentation schedule is announced, see Paper Review and Presentation section.
+- Project final presentations will be held on December 21, 2022 in class (which is the last day of classes).
-- Deadline for project proposal submission: **November 14, 2022, Monday (end of day)**.
-See Course Project section below for details.
+- The deadline for project final report submission is December 23, 2022, Friday (end of day).

 ## General Information